MJKWoolnough/minecraft/nbt/README.md

 type Int int32
 ```

-Int is an implementation of the Data interface
+Int is an implementation of the Data interface.

 #### func (Int) Copy

 ```go
 func (i Int) Copy() Data
 ```
-Copy simply returns a copy the the data
+Copy simply returns a copy the the data.

 #### func (Int) Equal